 This article is reviewed regularly by Wego‘s editorial team to ensure that the content is up to date & accurate.

-Are you planning to travel to Europe next year?
-You may now need to jump through an additional hoop through ETIAS.
-ETIAS is not a visa or any particular document to carry, and not every traveller to Europe is eligible to apply for it.
+Planning to travel to Europe this year?
+You might need to go through an extra step with ETIAS.
+It’s not a visa or a specific document to carry, and not all travelers to Europe will need to apply for it.

 So, what exactly is ETIAS?
 Read on with Wego to find out.